noio/Domination-Game/README.md

 #### Creating the Game object directly

-Another way to run a game is to create a Game object and call its `start()` method directly.
-This is mainly useful if you need some of the game's properties, like its `replay`.
+From Python you can also create a Game object and call its `start()` method directly.
+This is useful mainly if you need some of the game's properties, like its replay.

 ```python
 from domination import domination